q8f13/Blender2UnityExporter/README.md

 Which contains fbx mesh file and its related materail / textures.

-A ready-to-use prefab will be also provided

-And an extra script for asset post processing
+A ready-to-use prefab will also be provided with extra script for asset post processing

 ---

 ## TODO:

-- Export separate FBX file
+- ~~Export separate FBX file~~
 - Export textures only
 - Skinned mesh support
+- Multi materials support
+- Multi mesh support
 - ...